Ellen Muehlberger: Books

 Muehlberger is a specialist in the late antique religious imagination.
 Her first book, Angels in Late Ancient Christianity, was published in 2013.
 A review in Bryn Mawr Classic Review noted that "Muehlberger succeeds in demonstrating that angels were an important source of lively speculation and contestation within fourth and early-fifth century Christian discourse.
 The book also reveals how discourse on angels can provide an entry into other aspects of Christianity, like conceptualizations of the liturgy."
 The book has been reviewed in such journals as Journal of Theological Studies, the American Historical Review, the Journal of Early Christian Studies, Horizons, and Marginalia Review of Books.

 Muehlberger's second book, Moment of Reckoning: Imagined Death and Its Consequences in Late Ancient Christianity, was published in 2019 has also been well received.
 Another reviewer during a book panel published on Ancient Jew Review, remarked, "Muehlberger’s conclusions have significant implications for our research on the machine of narrative and ethics.

+Her third book, titled Things Unseen: Essays on Evidence, Knowledge, and the Late Ancient World, was published in 2025 and is available open access from the University of California Press.
+Inspired by Ali Smith's Artful and Bram Stoker's Famous Impostors, the book imitates the genre of the published lecture series, taking its implicit authority to consider how both ancient and modern people generate and use evidence to create knowledge.